NKINC/Download/README.md

 Intended for backing up your own videos on youtube.<br/>
 <br/>
 LICENSE:<br/>
-Feel FREE to use at your own risk!<br/>
+Feel FREE to use it at your own risk!<br/>
 <br/>
 <br/>
 <br/>